erinltoth/jungle-rails/README.md

 Jungle
 =====================

 A mini e-commerce application built with Rails 4.2 to assist in learning Ruby on Rails.
+Code is inherited from the source and I added project features as outlined below.

 ### Project Features
 - Products in the catalogue show a "SOLD OUT" badge if their quantity is zero.